- Sponsored Content

 Although raspados are often found in a stand-alone shop, Crush Gourmet Raspados serves their raspados out of a food truck.

-The flavors offered aren’t always the same, but Crush is the only place in Tucson with flavors like grape, guava, and tropical fruit – which is a blend of mango, pineapple, papaya, and strawberry.
-Crush also offers combined flavors such as strawberry banana, mango orange, and pineapple blueberry.
+The flavors offered aren’t always the same, but Crush offers tropical flavors like mango, pineapple, papaya, and strawberry.
+Crush also offers combined flavors such as strawberry banana, mango orange, and coconut with ice cream.

 Check Crush’s event page on Facebook to see where they’ll be next.